Page 1 of 3

 Brasenose has two excellent libraries which members can access 24 hours a day.
 There are collections in all subject areas covered by the College.
 The Library holds more than 60,000 books and periodicals.
 It is also just a short distance from the University's Bodleian Library and many of the faculty and departmental libraries.
 A brief history of the library buildings can be found in the College buildings section.

-Please note, if you are a current student requiring practical information about using and working in the library, visit our libguide for all relevant and up to date guidance.
+Please note, if you are a current student requiring practical information about using and working in the library, visit our sharepoint site or libguide for all relevant and up to date guidance.